“Ok, let’s add this new section in the Service Canvas poster.”

 - 1/3 user experience design, because we translated the services into a mobile application.
 And, last but not least,

 - 1/3 data journeys, as we designed all the data flows to structure the information architecture.

 To refer back to the beginning, we didn’t design the SCB just because of a lack of space on the original service canvas poster, of course.
 However, this was certainly the starting point.
 In the early stage of the process we used a basic tool that we called Service Canvas, a single-sided-poster split into different areas, one for each part of the service.
 This Service Canvas worked well as a synthesis for all the different parts of the service, but provided just an overview of them, with no possibilities to go deeper in analysis.
 That’s why, when the design process was becoming more and more complex, we realized that we needed to think about a tool specifically designed for our purposes.

 One tool to rule them all

-We knew that keeping every section in a single space was a key requirement for our new tool, as it would bring value both to ourselves and the people that we wanted to share the tool with.
+We knew that keeping every section in a single space was a key requirement for our new tool, as it would bring value both to ourselves and the people with whom we wanted to share the tool.
 Speaking of our needs: a single document would allow us to control each and every section.
-Having one section next to each other would also help us work on the different part of the service simultaneously, making it much easier to go through sections and navigate them back and forth.
+Having one section next to another would also help us work on the different parts of the service simultaneously, making it much easier to go through sections and navigate back and forth between them.

 Operationally speaking, as we had to use the tool five times (once for each service), we wanted a single document to quickly update according to changes, feedback received and so on.
 To assure the document was always updated to the latest version, we were controlling versioning while keeping track of every release as well.
 Most importantly, we realized that having one, simple-to-understand and exhaustive tool would make it easier to share the project.